Travels Through History: Explore These Unique Museums and Attractions In & Near Albany

 In 1990, the Bidwell House opened as a museum that tells the story of the early settlement of the Berkshires.
-Guided house tours are held every hour for a small fee, and the property's grounds and garden are open to the public year round for hiking, snowshoeing, or cross-country skiing (no admission charge).
+Guided house tours are held for a small fee, and the property's grounds and garden are open to the public year round for hiking, snowshoeing, or cross-country skiing (no admission charge).
 The museum is located just under an hour from Albany.

 Saratoga Springs History Museum: Experience the Fascinating History of the Spa City